ekernf01/ekernf01.github.io/drafts/grn inference/GRN_identifiability.md

 When we construct quantitative models of biological systems, they usually have unknown parameters.
 These might be fertility rates in a population model or distance decay rates in a model of random polymer looping.
 In modeling gene regulation, the unknown parameters might be binding constants, transcription rates, and isoform ratios.

 Sometimes, two different settings of the parameters will give rise to identical or highly similar predictions.
 In statistics, we would call this an *identifiability* problem; a common-English synonym might be a *model distinctiveness* problem.
 This is a big problem, and it can really dead-end your project.
 Suppose, for instance, that your model cannot tell whether gene A is regulated by gene B or gene C. If you aren't prepared to acknowledge this uncertainty, you may end up designing future experiments around perturbation of gene B, when really it's gene C that matters.
 Even if you are prepared to handle the uncertainty in an honest way, it can render your results unusable, because there are often more than two models compatible with your data.
-There could be hundreds or zillions (depending on how you count them), and it could turn out that your data actually have very little information about the mechanisms you are interested in.
+There could be hundreds or millions, and it could turn out that your data actually have very little information about the mechanisms you are interested in.

-In this post, I'll discuss systems biology identifiability problems stemming from two sources: missing data and insufficient cell-state diversity.
-Both of them greatly affect how to plan research and interpret results.
+In this post, I'll discuss systems biology identifiability problems stemming from three sources: missing data, reverse causation, and insufficient cell-state diversity.
+These issues affect how I plan my research and interpret results.

-This post is very RNA-centric.
-If you are interested in chromatin state, I will discuss that in some other posts.

 #### Missing data